Franz Karmasin: Parliamentarian

 Karmasin ended his role in DKV when he contested the 1935 Czechoslovak parliamentary election as a SdP candidate.
 He was elected to the Chamber of Deputies from the Jihlava 10th electoral district.
 Having entered the political life openly he was included in the national leadership of KdP.
 And with the merger of SdP and KdP in November 1935, Karmasin was named as Konrad Henlein's deputy for Slovakia and Ruthenia.

 The SdP was banned in the midst of the Sudeten Crisis.
 In Slovakia the German Party (DP) was founded as a successor organization on 8 October 1938, under Karmasin's leadership.
 Karmasin was one of six former SdP deputies who kept their parliamentary seats on 30 October 1938, and he became a member of the Club of German National Socialist Deputies formed on 7 November 1938 (see German People's Group in Czecho-Slovakia).

-Karmasin was elected to the Slovakian parliament on 18 December 1938, as a candidate on the Slovak unity list.
+Karmasin was elected to the Slovak parliament on 18 December 1938, as a candidate on the Slovak unity list.